sayami1987/Loojaw---ICT-ethics-and-governance-in-societies/Week 4: e-portfolio Ethical theory/e-portfolio.md

 ### Summary of the Artefact

-Kennedy reports that cybersecurity specialist Jacob Riggs found a critical vulnerability in the Australian Department of Foreign Affairs and Trade website and disclosed it to DFAT.
-He was later recognised by the department and received Australia’s National Innovation Visa.
-The case shows how hacking skills can protect or harm systems depending on purpose, permission and responsible disclosure (Kennedy, 2026).
+Kennedy reports the case of British cybersecurity specialist Jacob Riggs, who discovered a critical vulnerability in the Australian Department of Foreign Affairs and Trade website.
+He reportedly found the vulnerability in less than two hours and then informed DFAT about the problem.
+The department recognised his disclosure, and he later received Australia’s National Innovation Visa.
+The article also highlights the increasing demand for cybersecurity professionals as organisations face more complex digital threats.
+This case interested me because it demonstrates the difficult boundary between hacking that causes harm and hacking that is intended to improve security.
+The result may be beneficial, but questions about permission, responsibility and professional conduct still remain (Kennedy, 2026).

 ### Justification and Personal Reflection

-I chose this Australian case because, as an international IT student in Sydney, it felt personally relevant.
-Utilitarianism could support Riggs’s action because disclosure helped protect users and the government system.
-Deontology, however, made me question whether a good outcome can justify access without clear permission.
-I felt conflicted because his intention was protective, but ethical practice also requires respecting rules and boundaries.
-I learned that responsible ICT decisions require both beneficial outcomes and acceptable methods.
+I chose this Australian case because, as an international IT student living in Sydney, it felt more relevant to me than a distant theoretical example.
+From a utilitarian perspective, Riggs’s action can be viewed positively because identifying and reporting the vulnerability could protect government systems and many users from future attacks.
+However, deontology made me question whether a good outcome automatically makes the method ethical if clear authorisation was not obtained first.
+I felt conflicted because his intention appears protective, but cybersecurity professionals also have a duty to respect boundaries and rules.
+This artefact taught me that ethical ICT practice is not only about achieving a useful outcome.
+Professionals must also consider how the outcome is achieved, who may be affected and whether their actions can be justified responsibly.

 ---